sovity/DataSpaceConnector/docs/pages/communication/v6/camel.md

 Routes can also be used in subscriptions.
 For this, a route (including the generic endpoint) has to be created as described in the chapter
 [Create a route for dispatching data](#create-a-route-for-dispatching-data).
 Then, when creating a new subscription, that route's self-link can be set as the `location` of the subscription.
+The `[subscription-target]` can be the self-link of the artifact.
 To create a subscription using the route, make a request to `POST /api/subscriptions` with the following request body:

 ```json